mendersoftware/mender-docs/06.Artifact-creation/03.Combining-system-and-application-updates/docs.md

 ### Operating System updates using the A/B partitioning schema

 When performing Operating System updates using the A/B partitioning schema, the Mender Client writes a new filesystem image directly to the inactive partition, using the rootfs-image update module.
 When complete, the Client verifies the checksum, updates the bootloader configuration, flips the active and inactive partitions, and reboots.
-On the first boot following an update, the Mender client will **commit** the update, making the bootloader configuration permanent.
+On the first boot following an update, the Mender Client will **commit** the update, making the bootloader configuration permanent.

 One consequence of the Operating System update is that the update will replace all the files in a filesystem, thereby deleting any new or changed files placed there.
 In other words, to be updatable, a filesystem needs to be **stateless** and contain all the software required for the device to work.